yatinjaie/leetcode-may-challenge/README.md

 # leetcode-may-challenge
-My solutions for leetcode May Challange
+My solutions for leetcode May Challange in Java 8.